 angiography.
 In these cases, the radiologist will take all comfort measures possible,

 which could include local anesthesia (numbing medicines), conscious sedation (medicines

 to make you sleepy), or general anesthesia (medicines to put you into a deep sleep

 and not feel pain), depending on the particular procedure.

 What happens after fluoroscopy?

-Your doctor will give more specific instructions related to your care after the procedure.
+Your healthcare provider will give more specific instructions related to your care

 - The name of the test or procedure

 - The reason you are having the test or procedure

 - What results to expect and what they mean